New York Penn Station: Station layout

 Penn Station does not have a unified design or floor plan but rather is divided into separate Amtrak, LIRR and NJ Transit concourses with each concourse maintained and styled differently by its respective operator.
 The Amtrak and NJ Transit concourses are located on the first level below the street level while the Long Island Rail Road concourse is two levels below street level.
+The layout has been called a "confusing, multilevel maze of corridors," even prompting Amtrak at one point to release an app to assist commuters in navigating the station.

 Platform widths vary, with eight of the 11 platforms in the range of 19–20 feet wide.
 Platform 6 is the narrowest, at 17 feet, while Platform 1 is slightly wider, at 22 feet.
 Platform 10 is the widest platform, used exclusively by LIRR and nominally 38 feet wide.

-The main concourse, now primarily used by NJ Transit which was principally used by Amtrak until the opening of the Moynihan Train Hall in 2021, is at the west end of the station directly beneath Madison Square Garden.
+The main concourse, which was principally used by Amtrak until the opening of the Moynihan Train Hall in 2021, is at the west end of the block directly beneath Madison Square Garden and now used principally by NJ Transit.
 It was created out of the original station's waiting rooms and main concourse, though few remnants of the original still exist in the space.
 It was renovated in the early 2000s in anticipation of Acela service and includes an enclosed waiting area for ticketed passengers with seats, outlets and Wi-Fi.
-The ticketed waiting room underwent a $7.2 million renovation from 2019 to 2020 that was funded jointly between Amtrak and NJ Transit.
-The renovation included new furniture and fixtures that feature seats with electrical and USB outlets, an upgraded ceiling with new LED lighting, a new information desk, a second entrance in close proximity to the NJ Transit concourse that provides improved access towards the Seventh Avenue side of the Station, two new Passenger Information Display Systems boards that display NJ Transit departure information and a lactation suite for nursing mothers.
+The ticketed waiting room underwent another $7.2 million renovation from 2019 to 2020, which included new furniture and fixtures with USB outlets, a ceiling with LED lighting, a second entrance closer to the NJ Transit concourse, and a lactation suite for nursing mothers.